Projetos-Faculdade-UCS/plantinhas_auth_lib/README.md

    - Make sure `AUTH_DB_URL` is properly set in your settings or as an environment variable

 2. **JWT Verification Failed**
-   - Verify that `AUTH_PUBLIC_KEY` is correctly set and matches the private key used by the authentication service
+   - Verify that the JWKS endpoint at `{AUTH_BASE_URL}/.well-known/jwks.json` is accessible and contains the correct public keys

 3. **ConnectionError: Could not connect to auth service**
    - Check that `AUTH_SERVICE_TOKEN_URL` is correct and the authentication service is running